ViralTexts/gtr-clusters/clusters/18730206-sn85033395-WhatToDoInCaseOfAccident.md

 #### From _The Maitland Mercury and Hunter River General Advertiser (NSW : 1843 - 1893)_

 #### 1892-08-04 &middot; Maitland, New South Wales

 <table style="width: 100%;"><tr><td style="width: 50%">

+What to do In Caso of Accident.
+Professor Wilder, of Cornell University,
+gives the following short rules for
+action in case of accident, which it
+will be found useful to preserve or re-
+member : For dust in the eyes, avoid
+rubbing ; dash wacer into them; remove
+cinders, &amp;c, with the round part of a
 lead pencil.
 Remove matter from the ear
 with tepid water ; never put a hard
 instrument into the ear.
 If an artery be